JarronL/pynrc/docs/install_clean.rst

 The AstroConda copy of WebbPSF has a ``webbpsf-data`` installation dependency, which we do not want in our slightly customized installation, because the WebbPSF data files get downloaded separately.
-Instead, we will do this in two parts to first install the rest of the dependencies first, then WebbPSF with the ``--no-deps`` flag::
+Instead, we will do this in two parts to first install the most of the dependencies first, then WebbPSF with the ``--no-deps`` flag::

     $ conda install jwxml poppy